scp-079/screen/pages/team/team.md

 ## Team

 In order to avoid unnecessary troubles, it's essential for Project Team and Workgroup members to stay anonymous, and those who intend to join the team should pay attention to that.
-Anyone who wants to contribute to the project is welcome.
+Welcome anyone contributes to the project.

 In alphabetical order: